 Step 4 – Check the withdrawal fees

 Step 4: So you’ve checked the trading fees in detail and think you have a good grip on the fees.
 Well, you’re not out of the woods yet.
 There is one remaining but very important fee to consider – the withdrawal fee.
 The withdrawal fee is charged when you want to take out your balance from the account you have at the exchange.
 Some exchanges offer competitively low trading fees, but then hits you on your way out with their withdrawal fees.
 The industry average is that the exchange only charges the network fee for the transaction, if any, but there are also exchanges charging as much as 0.5% of the entire withdrawn balance.

-Compare the withdrawal fees of all top crypto exchanges at our Cryptocurrency Exchange List using the sorting tools (sorting tools will be available shortly).
+Compare the withdrawal fees of all top crypto exchanges at our Cryptocurrency Exchange List using the sorting tools.

 Step 5 – Check Deposit Methods

 Step 5: The exchange has the cryptos you want to trade, you are eligible to trade, and the fees are competitive.
 Now the only thing remaining is to start trading, right?
 Wrong.
 You also need to check whether the exchange supports the deposit method that you want to use.
 A lot of exchanges do not accept any deposit with “fiat currencies”, meaning that you have to be a previous owner of cryptocurrency to be eligible to trade at the exchange.
-Others don’t accept credit card deposits, so if that would be your preferred route, you would have to look at another exchange to get started.
+Others don’t accept credit card deposits.
+If you need to pay by credit card, you will have to choose another exchange.

-Compare which deposit methods that are supported at each of the top crypto exchanges at our Cryptocurrency Exchange List using the sorting tools (sorting tools will be available shortly).
+Compare which deposit methods that are supported at each of the top crypto exchanges at our Cryptocurrency Exchange List using the sorting tools.

 Step 6 – Check Trading Platform